On Memorization in Diffusion Models: Diffusion Model Configuration TEXT

 \textbf{Skip connection location.} Additionally, we retain a single skip connection but alter its placement within the model architecture.
-As depicted in Fig.~\ref{fig_model_skip2_vp} and Fig.~\ref{fig_model_skip2_ve}, with the presence of just one skip connection, DDPM++ can achieve a memorization ratio exceeding $90\%$, while NCSN++ attains a memorization ratio surpassing $40\%$, provided that this single skip connection is positioned at a resolution of $32\times32$.
-This further reinforces that skip connections at higher resolutions play a more substantial role in memorization of diffusion models.
+As depicted in Figure~\ref{fig_model_skip2_vp} and Figure~\ref{fig_model_skip2_ve}, with the presence of just one skip connection, DDPM++ can achieve a memorization ratio exceeding 90\%, while NCSN++ attains a memorization ratio surpassing 40\%, provided that this single skip connection is positioned at a resolution of 32$\times$32.
+This further reinforces that skip connections at higher resolutions play a more substantial role in memorization of diffusion models.\looseness=-1

-\section{Training procedure \texorpdfstring{$\mathcal{T}$}{TEXT}}
+\section{Training Procedure \texorpdfstring{$\mathcal{T}$}{TEXT}}

-In Sec.~\ref{sec2}, we have demonstrated that the ratio of memorization increases with the progression of training epochs, indicating the influence of training procedure $\mathcal{T}$ on memorization.
-Consequently, in this section, we delve into the impact of various training hyperparameters.
+In Section~\ref{sec2}, we have demonstrated that the ratio of memorization increases with the progression of training epochs, indicating the influence of training procedure $\mathcal{T}$ on memorization.
+Consequently, in this section, we delve into the impact of various training hyperparameters on CIFAR-10.

 \textbf{Batch size.} In light of prior research highlighting the substantial role of batch size in the performance of discriminative models~\citep{goyal2017accurate,keskar2016large}, we hypothesize that it may also influence memorization in diffusion models.
-Therefore, we investigate a range of batch sizes, specifically $\{128, 256, 384, 512, 640, 768, 896\}$.
+Therefore, we investigate a range of batch sizes, from 128 to 896.
 Given that we maintain a constant number of training epochs, we apply the linear scaling rule proposed by \citet{goyal2017accurate} to adjust the learning rate accordingly for each batch size.
-More precisely, we ensure a consistent ratio of learning rate to batch size, which is set at $2\times10^{-4}/512$ based on our basic experimental setup.
-As indicated in Table~\ref{tbl_mem_batch}, a larger batch size correlates with a higher memorization ratio.
+Based on our basic experimental setup, we ensure a consistent ratio of learning rate to batch size $2\times10^{-4}/512$.
+As indicated in Table~\ref{tbl_decay_ema}, a larger batch size correlates with a higher memorization ratio.\looseness=-1